National Endowment for the Humanities at

 From the publisher’s website: Nashville, August 1920.
 Thirty-five states have approved the Nineteenth Amendment, granting women the right to vote; one last state – Tennessee – is needed for women’s voting rights to be the law of the land.
 The suffragists face vicious opposition from politicians, clergy, corporations, and racists who don’t want black women voting.
 And then there are the “Antis” – women who oppose their own enfranchisement, fearing suffrage will bring about the nation’s moral collapse.
 And in one hot summer, they all converge for a confrontation, replete with booze and blackmail, betrayal and courage.
 Following a handful of remarkable women who led their respective forces into battle, “The Woman’s Hour” is the gripping story of how America’s women won their own freedom, and the opening campaign in the great twentieth-century battles for civil rights.

 The Challenge Grant from the NEH makes all these things possible

 Both print and digital collections are continually enhanced to keep up with new releases and to build collections on specific themes.

 The goal of the project is to collect, share, and archive stories and memories of Princetonians.
-Voices of Princeton is a collaborative oral history project between the Princeton Public Library, the Historical Society of Princeton, and the Arts Council of Princeton.
+Voices of Princeton is a collaborative oral history project between the Princeton Public Library, the Historical Society of Princeton, the Witherspoon-Jackson Historical and Cultural Society, and the Arts Council of Princeton.